Mustafa Nadarević

-Mustafa Nadarević (2 May 1943 – 22 November 2020) was a Bosnian actor.
+Mustafa Nadarević (2 May 1943 – 22 November 2020) was a Bosnian and Croatian actor.
 Widely considered one of the greatest actors from the former Yugoslavia, he starred in over 70 films, including The Smell of Quinces (1982), When Father Was Away on Business (1985), Reflections (1987), The Glembays (1988), Kuduz (1989), Silent Gunpowder (1990), The Perfect Circle (1997), Days and Hours (2004), Mirage (2004) and Halima's Path (2012).

 More recently, Nadarević was best known for playing Izet Fazlinović in the sitcom Lud, zbunjen, normalan from the beginning of the series in 2007 until his death in 2020.

 Early life and career

 Nadarević was born on 2 May 1943 in Banja Luka to Bosniak parents Mehmed Nadarević and Asja Memić.
 They fled from Banja Luka to Zagreb due to bombing of the city.
 Mehmed also served in the Croatian Home Guard, before dying in 1946.
 Nadarević attended elementary school in Zagreb and Bosanski Novi, and Gymnasium in Rijeka.
 He studied acting at the Academy of Performing Arts in Sarajevo and got his diploma at the Academy of Dramatic Art in Zagreb.

+Nadarević joined the Croatian National Theatre in Zagreb (HNK) in 1969, and rose to the title of the Principal Actor, and remained employed by their drama ensemble until his retirement in 2012.
+In his theatre career he played over 150 parts, mostly at the HNK Zagreb, but also collaborating with HNK Ivan pl.
+Zajc in Rijeka, HNK in Split and the Dubrovnik Summer Games.
+His first leading role was in a production of Lorenzaccio, and he rose to theatrical fame with a performance of Pomet in a 1981 production of Dundo Maroje.
+His subsequent roles were largely leading ones, for which he received numerous awards, such as the Marul Award at the Marulićevi dani by HNK Split, the Orlando at the Dubrovnik Summer Games, three Golden Wreaths of the MESS, the Sterija Award at the Sterijino pozorje, the Dubravko Dujšin Award by Vjesnik, the Vladimir Nazor Award, the Golden Laugh at the Dani satire by Kerempuh, the Croatian Theatre Award, etc.